-Thus, your next option is to have an extension system like Drupal & Joomla! or an all-in-one model like Tiki.
+Thus, your next option is to have an extension system like those of Drupal and Joomla! or an all-in-one model like Tiki.

 "In mathematics, a combinatorial explosion describes the effect of functions that grow very rapidly as a result of combinatorial considerations."

-As the feature list grows and everything is supposed to interact with everything, the number of things that can go wrong increases quickly.
+As the feature list grows and everything is expected to interact with everything else, the number of things that can go wrong increases quickly.
 When there are several extensions for similar purposes, this adds even more complexity.

 In reaction to complexity and software that has way too many features, some will point to the philosophy: Do one thing, and do it well.